rspeicher/gemphile/README.md

 ## Copyright

 Copyright (c) 2011 Robert Speicher.
-License TBD.
+Released under the MIT License.
+See `LICENSE` for details.